BatchAlchemy/batchalchemy.github.io/content/_index.md

 The command "x.bat" is either misspelled or could not be found.
 ```

 The next three cases (ll.
 8-10) fail to call the files as well.
-As seen before, the closing parenthesis in **lines 8 and 9** delimit the filenames to the right, now yielding empty filenames (because the files' names on disk start with the closing parenthesis).
+As seen before, the opening parenthesis in **lines 8 and 9** delimit the filenames to the right, now yielding empty filenames (because the files' names on disk start with the opening parenthesis).
 Hence, the Windows Command Prompt interprets these two lines of code simply as a `call` command with empty arguments, yielding in an empty output with no file being called:
 ```bash=
 C:\Users\defaultuser>call (x.bat